-I have studied the behavioural science, breed differences, genetics and how they influence behaviour, observed, studied the effectiveness of and utilised various training and behaviour modification methods.
+I have studied behavioural science, including that in relation to breed differences, genetics and how they influence behaviour.
+Observed and studied the effectiveness of and utilised various training and behaviour modification methods.
 Most importantly I have not only studied intensely dogs in real life situations but I have had numerous opportunities to put into practice what I have learnt.

-At the time of writing, I have a pack of 4 dogs, two basset fauve de Bretagne’s (un-neutered males) and two Tibetan Mastiffs (one female and one male un-neutered/un-spayed).
-I have had a pack of dogs for many years but the pack in its current form, is about a year old with the last member arriving 12 months ago.
+At the time of writing, I have a pack of 4 dogs, two basset fauve de Bretagne’s (un-neutered males) and two Tibetan Mastiffs (one female and one male intact and spayed respectively).
+I have had a pack of dogs for many years but the pack in its current form, is about 2.5 years old with the last member arriving 2.5 years ago.

 Living with multiple dogs, with diverse breed traits and spending several hours every day either walking or otherwise interacting with my dogs and training or assessing those of others has enabled me to observe much.
 I can honestly say that ‘hands on’ time with the dogs (both my own pack and others) has been and continues to be indispensable.
 Whilst extensive academic study has been absolutely necessary to gain a good grasp of the principles of behavioural science and the workings of the canine mind, insofar as we currently understand it, the practical experience and observations have been no less so.